paulscherrerinstitute/pshell/src/main/assembly/help/Devices.md

     - size: determines the size of a waveform.
     - precision: number of precision digits.
     - blocking: if true (default) writes and waits until processing finishes.
 Otherwise does not wait.
+    - invalid: if true samples also values with invalid flag set.

 - bs: Creates a device from a BSREAD channel.